-- There is evidence for early CP-structures across the children/languages studied (this extends to the other 5 children not presented in this paper, which remain ongoing work). - A significant contrast in individual bilingual children: Germanic topics are early acquired, Romance topics (CLLD) are late acquired → plausibly due to typological differences in topicalisation in these L1s, namely operator vs non-operator properties of topics (§4). - \rightarrow Question: how do other languages pattern?
+- There is evidence for early CP-structures across the children/languages studied. - A significant contrast in individual bilingual children: Germanic topics are early acquired, Romance topics (CLLD) are late acquired → plausibly due to typological differences in topicalisation in these L1s, namely operator vs non-operator properties of topics (§4). - $\rightarrow$ Question: how do other languages pattern?